Food for Diabetes: A Complete Guide for Patients

 Reading Food Labels

 Understanding nutrition labels helps identify hidden sugars and appropriate portion sizes.
-Check total carbohydrates first – this includes all sugars, starches, and fiber.
-Subtract fiber from total carbs to calculate net carbs that affect blood sugar.
+Check total carbohydrates first – this includes all sugars, starches, and fibre.
+Subtract fibre from total carbs to calculate net carbs that affect blood sugar.

-Added sugars appear under various names: high fructose corn syrup, dextrose, maltose, and fruit juice concentrates.
-Products with sugar listed among the first three ingredients likely contain excessive amounts.
+Added sugars appear under various names, including high-fructose corn syrup, dextrose, maltose, and fruit juice concentrates.
+Products in which sugar is listed among the first three ingredients likely contain excessive amounts.
 Choose items with less than 5 grams of added sugar per serving when possible.

 Serving sizes often differ from typical portions.
 A cereal label might list 3/4 cup as one serving, but many people pour twice that amount.
 Measure foods initially to understand accurate portions.
 Pre-portioned snacks help maintain consistent carbohydrate intake.